Friday, April 30, 2010

 a thirsty cubism of the grotesque.

-prophecies slicken the apathy of tar.
+prophecies slicken the apathy of tar,

 buff a phalanx of windshield frowns.

-the teardrop warnings reap only scorn.
+and yet the teardrop-warnings reap only scorn.

 wheels scoot away,